In my Tromsø travel blog, I explain why I chose to visit Tromsø for my northern lights bucket list tour and why I loved our Tromsø hotel.

 It was a long, tiring journey from Pune, India, to Tromsø in Norway, in early September 2018.
 When we touched down in Oslo, the temperature was in the high 20s and we wondered where the Arctic chill had gone.

-We reached Tromsø on a rainy evening, jet-lagged and exhausted, and checked into our charming Tromsø hotel, the Clarion Collection Hotel With, which was right on the waterfront.
+We reached Tromsø on a rainy evening, jet-lagged and exhausted, and checked into our charming waterfront Tromsø hotel, the Clarion Collection Hotel With.

-The weather was a bracing 8 to 12 degrees C, so despite our exhaustion, we decided to explore the waterfront and get our bearings in this new country.
+The weather was a bracing 8 to 12 degrees C, so despite our exhaustion, we explored the waterfront to get our bearings in this new country.

-Thanks to the lovely weather, we managed to spend a lot of time outdoors, watching the boats come in and seagulls begging for scraps in the Storgata square.
+Thanks to the bracing weather, we spent a lot of time outdoors, watching the boats come in and seagulls begging for scraps in the Storgata square.

 The Clarion Collection Hotel With was a fantastic choice for us.
 It was slightly more expensive than some of the other hotels I had considered, but it more than made up for it in terms of location and food.

 The best part was that we spent absolutely nothing on our meals.
-Norway is an expensive place, and if we’d had to pay for our meals, it would have cost us a pretty penny.
+Norway is expensive, and if we’d had to pay for our meals, it would have cost us a pretty penny.

 However, at the Clarion Collection Hotel With, not only was breakfast covered but there were free waffles in the afternoon and coffee available all the time.